Parsifal-M/codebrewblog/content/blog/opa-plugin-backstage/index.md

 # Getting Plugged In 🔌

 I have been umming and ahing over making an attempt at creating some plugins for [Backstage](https://backstage.io/) on the one hand it would be a really cool thing to do and on the other its kind of terrifying and can get quite complex unless you have an idea of what you are doing.
+Be warned!
+From here on out things get a little experimental!

 ## The Idea 💡